 And then once you’re done roasting, you can keep the DIY going by crushing malts yourself too.

 A Baking Pan

-For an even roast, a jelly roll pan is ideal , but any cookie sheet or baking pan that holds your grain should do the trick.
-If you’re “crossing the streams” and using a pan that’s been used to bake anything else, be sure to line it with aluminum foil .
+For an even roast, use a baking sheet, but any cookie sheet or baking pan that holds your grain should do the trick.
+If you’re “crossing the streams” and using a pan that’s been used to bake anything else, be sure to line it with foil.
 This will keep any lingering fats or oils from touching your grain and creating unwanted flavors or char.

 If you’ll be roasting malts at home on the regular, consider buying a few pans just for roasting.